servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 	-   `customBootstrap/scss`: Contains the theme source files for the custom Bootstrap stylesheets, explained in detail below.

 	-   `font-awesome`: Contains a local copy of font-awesome v4.7.0 with WebFonts and CSS.
 It is useful only if you wish to customize the font-awesome icons yourself.
-For more details look [here](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself)
+For more details look this [font-awesome documentation](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself).

 	The branding package also includes the required Bootstrap files, v4.3.1, in the `bootstrap` folder.